HiteshM2107/HiteshM2107-SimpleCalculator.io/README.md

 Responsive design for various screen sizes.  <br> <br>
 <b>How to Use</b>:  <br>
 Clone the repository to your local machine.  <br>
-Open the index.html file in your web browser.
+Open the index.html file in your web browser.  <br> <br>
+The application is live at https://hiteshm2107.github.io/SimpleCalculator.io/.
+Give it a try!